About the Species

-We determine the number of fin whales through counting stocks, however, there is not accurate information for all stocks.
-Reliable, recent estimates are available for much of the North Atlantic Ocean, but not for most of the North Pacific or the Southern Ocean.
+We determine the number of fin whales through counting stocks, however, not all stocks have accurate information.
+Reliable, recent estimates are available for much of the North Atlantic Ocean, but not for most of the North Pacific or the Southern Oceans.
 We do not know how populations in those ocean basins have changed, relative to their pre-whaling size.
 The most recent population assessments can be found in stock assessment reports.

-A fin whale has a sleek, streamlined body with a V-shaped head.
-It has a tall, hooked dorsal fin, about two-thirds of the way back on the body, that rises at a shallow angle from the back.
-Fin whales have distinctive coloration: black or dark brownish-gray on the back and sides, white on the underside.
-Head coloring is asymmetrical—dark on the left side of the lower jaw, white on the right-side lower jaw, and the other way around on the tongue.
+Fin whales have sleek, streamlined bodies with V-shaped heads.
+They have a tall, hooked dorsal fin, about two-thirds of the way back on the body, that rises at a shallow angle from the back.
+Fin whales have distinctive coloration—black or dark brownish-gray on the back and sides and white on the underside.
+Head coloring is asymmetrical—dark on the left side of the lower jaw, white on the right-side lower jaw, and the reverse on the tongue.
 Many fin whales have several light-gray, V-shaped “chevrons” behind their heads; on many of them, the underside of the tail flukes is white with a gray border.
 These markings are unique and can be used to identify Individual fin whales.

 Behavior and Diet

-Fin whales are fast swimmers, and are often found in social groups of two to seven.
+Fin whales are fast swimmers and are often found in social groups of two to seven individuals.
 In the North Atlantic, they are often seen feeding in large groups that include humpback whales, minke whales, and Atlantic white-sided dolphins.

 Like other baleen whales, fin whales also skim the water, taking in huge volumes of water.
 When they close their mouths, the water is pushed out through the baleen and the prey is caught on the inside of the baleen.
-A fin whale eats up to 2 tons of food every day this way.
+A fin whale eats up to 2 tons of food daily.

 Where They Live